-- From the Page menu, by clicking on the appropriate menu item - Using the Page icons, by clicking on the appropriate icon in the toolbar - Using the GENERAL PATCH (D950) or GLOBAL PATCH (Vista) function key.
+- From the Page menu, by clicking on the appropriate menu item - Using the Page icons, by clicking on the appropriate icon in the toolbar - Using the GLOBAL PATCH function key.
 This is the fastest way.

 The General Patch is the main tool used to establish and clear audio connections within the system.
 The name "Patch" is used because it mimics the conventional patch bay used in analog consoles.
 It accomplishes all the tasks of a conventional patch bay, and much more.
-Patch cross-points are stored into the Snapshot/Preset memories.
+Patch cross-points are saved into the Snapshot/Preset memories.

-It utilizes an X-Y axis (or side-to-side/up-down) representation to aid viewing and editing of existing connections or cross-points (equivalent to the location of patch cords), and all existing Sources and Targets (equivalent to the patch-jack pairs used in most patch bays).
+It utilizes an X-Y axis (or side-to-side/up-down) representation to aid viewing and editing of existing connections or cross-points (equivalent to the location of patch cords), and all existing Sources and Targets (equivalent to the patchjack pairs used in most patch bays).

-The General Patch can be thought of as a number of "sub-patches" whereby single subcategories of the sources and targets can be viewed at one time
+The General Patch can be thought of as a number of "sub-patches" whereby single subcategories of the sources and targets can be viewed at one time.